ichthyop/ichthyop/doc/process/orientation.rst

 Therefore, the closest to the reef, the strongest the turning angle.

 Then, a random angle is picked up following a Von Mises distribution :math:`f(\theta, \theta_{ponderated}, \kappa_{reef})`

+An example of a trajectory is provided below.
+In this case, two target destinations are provided (black boxes).
+The same :math:`\kappa` value was used for both ares (1.2) and the :math:`\beta` parameter has been set equal to 3 km.

+.. _ref_orientation_2:

+.. plot:: process/_static/draw_reef_trajectories.py
+    :align: center
+    :caption: Trajectory using reef orientation